HarvardPL/formulog/docs/04_logical_formulas.md

 `none` if a variable is not present in the model or if it is of a type that cannot be concretely represented in Formulog (for example, Formulog does not have a concrete representation of a 13-bit bit vector).

-The function `substitute` is capture avoiding (for instance, it handles `let` expressions correctly within formulas).
-The function `is_free` returns true iff the given formula variable appears free in the supplied formula.